-Some gardeners think their seedlings will grow faster if they give them fertilizer.
-Those tender, tiny plants you start from seed indoors may look helpless, but they don't really need anything other than water, warmth and light, for their first few weeks.
+When you start seeds indoors, the tender seedlings are totally dependant on you for all their needs and this includes getting fed.
+Some gardeners think their seedlings will grow faster if they give them fertilizer right away.
+Those tender, tiny plants you started from seed may look helpless, but they don't really need anything other than water, warmth, and light, for their first few weeks.
 They are capable of feeding themselves, up to a point.

 When Should You Start Feeding Your Plant Seedlings?